roshan-research/blog-start/README.markdown

     cd plugins
     git clone --recursive git@github.com:sobhe/pelican-jalali.git

+Make sure that you clone the plugin with **--recursive**, because it contains a submodule.

 Now you need to edit your config and activate the plugin.

 Add this to the end of `pelicanconf.py`: